publishpress/publishpress.github.io/docs/about/index.md

 - 30 hours of good work each week is enough.
 After that, the quality of our work goes down.
 Any extra time can be spent learning, researching, or trying new ideas.
 - We don't work on weekends.
+- Sometimes we have bad days, or even bad weeks or months.
+It happens to all of us.
+Don't worry, we hire for the long term.
+On average, our staff have been with us for over five years.
 - It helps to be good at clear written communication.
-The test of this is, can you write an accurate Github issue?
+Can you write an accurate Github issue?
+- It is not important to be good with video calls and spoken English.
+- Meetings can be useful, but do not need to be held every day or even every week.
+What is important is clear, regular written communication and collaboration.